antoniocarlospina/datasciencecoursera/ProgrammingAssignment4/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-## The Script ##
+## run_analysis.R ##

-The script is fully commented and also sends messages to the console.
+This script is fully commented and also sends messages to the console.
 The required transformation is:

 * To merge the training and test sets
 * To extract only the "mean" and "standard deviation" measurements of each measurement